-The municipality is planning to install 8.5 km of interim bikeway improvements this fall, using quick-build materials like concrete curbs, bollards, paint, and traffic calming features to make it easier and safer to cycle in Halifax and Dartmouth.
+The municipality is planning to install 8.5 km of interim bikeway improvements between Fall 2022 and Spring 2023, using quick-build materials like concrete curbs, bollards, paint, and traffic calming features to make it easier and safer to cycle in Halifax and Dartmouth.
 These treatments will be in place until the streets can be permanently upgraded (likely within five years).

 Where will these facilities be located?